garrandall/popular-music-data/tracks/bump-bump-bump-b2k-p--diddy.md

 All my sexy mamas come on
 Come on a come on now
 As we proceed to give you what you need
-You kno i like it when your body goes
+You kno I like it when your body goes

 Bump bump bump